meyer/dex/README.md

 Every time you visit a URL, the Dex browser extension loads one special CSS file and one special JS file for that specific domain.
 These two files are specifically built based on *modules* that you have enabled in the Dex extension popover.

 What is a *module*?
 It’s a sensibly-named folder with some CSS and/or JS files that, when included on a webpage, accomplish a single task.
-Modules live in subfolders inside a folder called `.dex` in your home directory (`/Users/your-username/`, also known as `~`).
+Modules live in subfolders inside a folder of your choosing.
+By default, that folder is called `Dex`, and it’s in your home directory (`/Users/your-username/`, also known as `~`).
 Modules can be placed in three different types of subfolders, depending on what the scope of the module should be.
 Here’s the breakdown:

 1. If you want to modify *one particular site*, you’ll want to place the module in a *site-specific folder*.
 Site-specific folders are URL-named folders (`~/.dex/github.com/`, `~/.dex/google.com/`, etc.).
 Enabled site-specific modules are only loaded for the exact matching URL.
 Subdomains of URLs are treated as separate URLs and can be configured independently of the parent URL, but they have access to all the parent URL’s modules.
 This is especially useful when dealing with beta subdomains.